5yutan5/QtVSCodeStyle/README.md

 ```

-> ⚠ The quality of image may be low on Qt5(PyQt5, PySide2) when using svg.
+> ⚠ The image quality may be lower on Qt5(PyQt5, PySide2) due to the use of svg.
 You can add the following [attribute](https://doc.qt.io/qt-5/qt.html#ApplicationAttribute-enum) to improve the quality of images.
 > ```Python
 > app.setAttribute(Qt.ApplicationAttribute.AA_UseHighDpiPixmaps)
 > ```